jarleven/CUDA-OpenCV/CUDA8-Ubuntu1404-Tensorflow/README.md

 ```

-All the stuff with pip is due to some issue
+All the stuff with pip is due to some issue, error message I got is below.
 ```

 Traceback (most recent call last):